Primary Education Tutor in Liverpool

 • Valid Emergency First Aid Award

-• Valid ‘Safeguarding Children workshop; certificate
+• Valid ‘Safeguarding Children workshop’ certificate

-• Membership of FA Licensed Coaches Club
+• Membership of FA Licenced Coaches Club

 • Qualifications in other sports

-The closing date for applications is Friday 12th December 2025 however, we reserve the right to close this vacancy early should we receive a substantial amount of applications.
+This position is offered on a 12‑month fixed‑term contract, based across our Everton in the Community campus.
+The closing date for applications is Thursday 14th May 2026.
+We reserve the right to close this vacancy early should we receive a substantial number of applications.

-Equity & Inclusion:
+Equity & Inclusion

 Everton Football Club is committed to ensuring everyone is respected, celebrated and empowered for who they are, regardless of their identity.
-We welcome applications from people with diverse backgrounds, and under‑represented communities.
+We welcome applications from people with diverse backgrounds and under‑represented communities.
 We are dedicated to supporting the physical and mental/emotional wellbeing of all our people.
-Should you have a disability or long‑term health condition and require reasonable adjustments to be made to the application/interview/onboarding process, please let us know by contacting the Talent Acquisition Team via email‑ careers@evertonfc.com
+If you have a disability or long‑term health condition and require reasonable adjustments to be made to the application, interview or onboarding process, please let us know by contacting the Talent Acquisition Team via email (careers@evertonfc.com).
+Through our commitment to diversity we are more than happy to make reasonable adjustments to the recruitment process should you require.

 #J-18808-Ljbffr

-Primary Education Tutor employer: Everton Football Club
+Primary Education Tutor in Liverpool employer: Everton Football Club

 Everton in the Community is an exceptional employer, dedicated to fostering a supportive and inclusive work environment that empowers its staff to make a meaningful impact in the lives of individuals across Liverpool.
 With a strong focus on employee growth, the organisation offers numerous professional development opportunities and encourages collaboration among a diverse team of passionate individuals.
 Working as a Primary Education Tutor here not only allows you to contribute to vital educational initiatives but also to be part of a community-driven charity that values every member's unique contributions.

-Contact Detail:
+Contact Details:

-Everton Football Club Recruiting Team
+Everton Football Club Recruitment Team

-StudySmarter Expert Advice 🤫
+StudySmarter Expert Advice🤫

-We think this is how you could land Primary Education Tutor
+We think this is how you could land Primary Education Tutor in Liverpool

-✨Tip Number 1
+Tip Number 1

 Network like a pro!
 Reach out to your contacts in education and community work.
 Let them know you're on the lookout for opportunities, and who knows?
 They might just have the perfect lead for you.

-✨Tip Number 2
+Tip Number 2

 Get involved in local events or workshops related to education.
 This not only boosts your visibility but also shows your commitment to the community.
 Plus, it’s a great way to meet potential employers face-to-face!

-✨Tip Number 3
+Tip Number 3

 Don’t underestimate the power of social media!
 Follow organisations like Everton in the Community and engage with their posts.
 It’s a fantastic way to stay updated on job openings and show your enthusiasm for their mission.

-✨Tip Number 4
+Tip Number 4

 Apply directly through our website!
 It’s the best way to ensure your application gets noticed.
 Plus, you can tailor your application to highlight how your skills align with our goals in education and community support.

-We think you need these skills to ace Primary Education Tutor
+We think you need these skills to ace Primary Education Tutor in Liverpool

 Teaching Skills